 Financial Responsibilities.
-[SEC Bylaw 31.20, 31.21, 31.22, and 31.23] The method of distributing net receipts is specified in the SEC Bylaws.
-Host institutions shall file a financial report with the SEC office not later than 60 days after the event.
+The method of distributing net receipts is specified in the SEC Bylaws.
+Host institutions shall file a financial report with the Conference office not later than 60 days after the event.
+See also, SEC Bylaw 31.

 Interrupted Game Procedures.
 All personnel, including Athletics Directors, game management personnel, game officials, coaches, players, and Conference office staff, shall use their best effort to ensure each Conference contest is played to its conclusion.
 The Conference recognizes, however, emergencies may arise that make a contest's completion impossible or inadvisable.
 Such circumstances may include, but are not limited to, severe inclement weather, natural or man-made disasters, power failures and spectator interference.
 Contests should be delayed, relocated, suspended, canceled, postponed or terminated (see definitions below) when circumstances exist such that commencement or continuation of play would pose a threat to the safety of game participants.
 The following procedures shall apply to any sport which does not have sport-specific Inclement Weather or Interrupted Game Procedures.